panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 ## 2. No work during import

-The module-level scope should only define functions, classes, light object and variables.
+The module-level scope should only define functions, classes, light objects, and variables.
 It shouldn't do any heavy payload work, like parsing JSON configuration, etc.

-For example, you should't parse configuration JSON when the module is evaluated:
+For example, you shouldn't parse configuration JSON when the module is evaluated:

 ```javascript{3}
 export const configuration = {